-With that in mind, it shouldn’t come as a surprise that quite a few of Schmitt’s choral works are based on secular texts, and he took his inspiration from a wide variety of literary sources.
+With that in mind, it shouldn’t come as a surprise that quite a few of Schmitt’s choral works are based on secular texts, and he drew inspiration from a wide variety of literary sources.
 Unfortunately, a number of these intriguing choral scores have yet to see their first commercial recordings.
 Among them are:

 - Danse des Devadasis, Opus 47 (1908)

 - Chant de la guerre, Opus 63 (1914)